Biological Sciences, PHD

 GRAD 8961 | Science Storytelling | 1 |

-Students will understand the importance of diversity, equity and inclusion and how issues of DEI are relevant to their career pathways.
+Students will understand the importance of community building and engagement in the creation and maintenance of professional environments and how these issues are related to their relevant career pathways.

 Objectives:

-- Be aware of and able to identify how explicit and implicit bias impacts work life and understand possible strategies to address this bias.
+- Students will be aware of and able to identify various forms of bias in professional environments and will understand possible strategies to address any issues.

-- Be able to articulate the value of universal design principles and ethical application to area of study.
+- Students will be able to articulate the value of universal design principles and their ethical application to their own area of studies and future professional endeavors.

-- Be able to work and interact effectively with persons from diverse backgrounds with varied values, ideas, and opinions.
+- Students will be able to work productively and interact effectively with persons from varied backgrounds, experiences, values, ideas, and opinions, leading to stronger professional communities and environments.

 Code | Title | Hours |